 Instructions

 - Roll pie crust dough into an 11-inch circle.
 Place in a pie pan, pressing out any air pockets.
 Prick the bottom and sides of the pie crust with a fork.
-Line with parchment paper and fill the crust with pie weights or dried beans.
-Bake according to your pie crust recipe directions for a single-crust baked pie shell, then cool completely.1 pie crust
+Line with parchment paper and fill the crust with pie weights or dried beans.1 pie crust

 - In a medium saucepan, whisk sugar and cornstarch together.⅓ cup cornstarch, 1 cup granulated sugar